There are so many electric guitars on the market.

 Metal Guitar Buying Guide

-There are a few important things to look at when buying a guitar for metal music.
+There are a few important things to look at when buying a guitar for metal.
 After all, the genre is pretty broad and you’ll need to know what fits your needs and the price level.
 So, let’s dig in.

-Although there are exceptions to this rule, we always recommend a guitar that has a humbucker in the bridge position, if you’re planning to play metal music.
+Although there are exceptions to this rule, we always recommend a guitar that has a humbucker in the bridge position, if you’re planning to play death metal music, hard rock tones, etc.

-It’s not impossible to make some chugging tones with single-coils, but you’ll have a hard time setting up a good tone, especially with standard Fender or Squier Stratocasters and Telecasters.
+It’s not impossible to make some chugging tones with single-coil pickups, but you’ll have a hard time setting up a good tone, especially with standard Fender or Squier Stratocasters and Telecasters.

 At the same time, we also recommend that you go with “hotter” pickups if you can.
 Most metal-oriented guitars come with high-output pickups that can help you pronounce the much-needed mid-section of the audible spectrum.